RebelTechnology/OpenWareLab/Faust/README.md

 # The language

-Faust is a functional language for DSP.
+FAUST is a functional language for DSP.
 Please see its [main site](https://faust.grame.fr/) for documentation and library reference.

 There's lots of detailed info and tutorials, so this document won't cover that.
-Instead we'll focus on features that are specific to Owl/Openware.
+Instead we'll focus on features that are specific to OWL/Openware.

 Sample files are part of this repo and can be built and loaded quickly using provided upload.py script.
 Example call would be something like this: